 Keep in mind that while laundry pods may look like a small amount of product compared with the amount of liquid or powder detergent you would use, they are very concentrated.

-The benefits of using Tide Pods
+The benefits of using laundry pods

-• Convenience.
 “Liquid laundry packets are great for consumers who are looking for laundry detergent in an easy-to-use, less-messy form in a premeasured amount,” says Zinna.
 “They are convenient to transport [for shared laundry facilities] and take the guesswork out of measuring with convenient, pre-portioned doses.”

-• Reduces carbon footprint.
 The format “allows for the use of more-concentrated detergents,” she says.
 “This means less water in cleaning product formulas, which results in reduced packaging waste and less weight when transporting these products.”

 In general, using liquid or powder laundry detergent will be cheaper per load than using laundry pods.
-But there’s a caveat: “Because liquid laundry packets often provide better cleaning performance, stain removal and freshness, they can be a great option if you’re looking for overall value in your laundry routine,” Zinna says.
+But there’s a silver lining: “Because liquid laundry packets often provide better cleaning performance, stain removal and freshness, they can be a great option if you’re looking for overall value in your laundry routine,” Zinna says.

-What’s the safest way to store laundry pods?
+The safest way to store laundry pods

 If you watch the news, you’ve probably heard stories about hospitalizations, and that’s because the colorful pods are sometimes mistaken for candy by kids.
 Always store laundry packets in the container they came in; putting them in glass jars can make them look like candy.
 “Like any other household cleaning product, keep liquid laundry packets out of the reach and sight of children,” Zinna says.
 “Do not let children handle liquid laundry packets, even with supervision.”